fkeck/diatbarcode/README.md

 ## Example

-This is an example which shows you how to load the database in R.
+This is an example which shows you how to download and load the database in R.

 ``` r
 library(diatbarcode)